LisaHackett97/HiddenIrishTravels/README.md

 I wanted to give users the option to either upload own images or have a choice of default images.
 I was using cloudinary to do this but did not have the knowledge/time to implement functionality for user to upload own images.
 	- Images are stored in Cloudinary, where Admin user with the account details, can upload further images.
 	- Image URL from Cloudinary is manually updated on the images collection in the DB.
+	- When an imae is uploaded, url will display on the uplaod page.
+This is not stored and must be copied before page is refreshed.
+Otherwise, admin can get the url from cloudinary account.
 	- Functionality is set up, so user can view and select image name, and this is the linked to the field for the image URL in mongo